Key takeaways

 Establishing naming conventions and standards

-Map each metric to origin systems, sales from Tally Sales group, purchases from Zoho Books modules, bank reconciliation via IFSC and UPI references.
-Document lineage end to end, invoice creation, GST computation, final ledger postings.
+Map each metric to its origin system.
+Sales from Tally Sales group, bank reconciliation via IFSC and UPI references.
+Document lineage end to end: invoice creation, GST computation, final ledger postings.

-Set reconciliation standards at 100 percent for critical metrics, build duplicate detection on invoice and bill numbers, ensure dates align to fiscal calendar, and validate HSN or SAC codes for GST.
-Learn more in Data quality scorecards and alerts.
-Additional guidance, Developing KPI dictionary that executives understand, Ultimate guide to KPI definition for SMBs.
+Set reconciliation standards at 100 percent for critical metrics.
+Build duplicate detection on invoice and bill numbers.
+Ensure dates align to fiscal calendar.
+Validate HSN or SAC codes for GST.

 Revenue metrics and calculations

-Gross Revenue equals total invoice value including GST and advances, while Net Revenue equals Gross Revenue minus returns minus GST output tax.
-Example, a bill of ₹1,18,000 at 18 percent GST yields net revenue ₹1,00,000.
+Gross Revenue equals total invoice value including GST and advances.
+Net Revenue equals Gross Revenue minus returns minus GST output tax.

 Cost and profitability metrics